How do I set a pre-built assessment?

 The lessons will be automatically assigned to students.
 To change this, tick Manually review recommendations before assigning them.

-The email to students will be sent at the start time of the assessment, not when you create the task, and will not provide them with their access code to ensure that they can not start work until you are ready for them to begin.
+The email to students will be sent at the start time of the assessment, not when you create the task.
+The email will not provide them with the access code.